popey/snappy-docs/core/install-oe-yocto.md

 The `snap-confine` tool assumes that the home directory of `root` user is `/root`.
 Make sure we do not break this assumption, otherwise snaps mount namespace setup will fail early in the process.
-To use `/root/', set `ROOT_HOME` like this:`
+To use `/root`, set `ROOT_HOME` like this:

 ```
 cat <<EOF >> conf/local.conf